-Finding a counsellor who clicks and really gets you can be sometimes be a tricky task.
-Opening up to a stranger (though a trained professional) can be scary!
+Finding a counsellor who you click with and who really gets you can sometimes be a tricky task.
+The thought of opening up to a stranger (though a trained professional) can be scary!

 In a similar sense that not every person you come across will become your next best friend, finding the right counsellor may require some trial and error.